-Tulum is known most of all for two main reasons, for the ultra-photogenic archaeological site and for the bohemian life offered by the high-end eco-chic hotels and the phenomenal restaurants that will indulge all your senses.
+Tulum is known most of all for the ultra-photogenic archaeological site and for the bohemian life offered by the high-end eco-chic hotels and the phenomenal restaurants that will indulge all your senses.

 In fact, besides the beautiful beach and the quaint little town, there is so much more to see and to do in the surrounding areas.
 So many natural beauties and historical places that make this already popular destination even more appealing.

 So without further ado here is a list of things to do if you are staying in Tulum or all the Riviera Maya actually.